sustrik/libmill/README.md

 }
 ```

-Please note that coroutines should not perform any blocking operations.
+It is important for coroutines to not perform any blocking operations.
 The nature of cooperative multitasking is such that a single blocked coroutine
 can block all the other simultaneously running coroutines.
-To perform
-classic blocking operations such as sleeping or reading from a socket, mill
-provides a set of pre-defined coroutines.
-See below.

-### Compilation

-To distinguish mill files from straight C, they should use .mill extension.
-Each mill file is compiled into a C header file and a straight C file.

-The compiler is called "mill":
+The following coroutine, for example, will block the entire program for an hour:

 ```
-$ ls
-hello.mill
-$ mill hello.mill
-$ ls
-hello.c hello.h hello.mill
+#include <unistd.h>

+coroutine foo ()
+{
+    sleep (3600);
+}
 ```

-The generated header file can be included by other mill files or, for what it's
-worth, by other C programs so that they are able to invoke coroutines defined
-therein:
+To perform blocking operations, such as sleeping or reading from a socket, you
+should use asynchronous coroutines rather than classic C blocking functions.

+Conveniently, mill provides a library of atomic coroutines to use.
+These will
+be discussed in detail later on in this guide.

+### Invoke a coroutine synchronously

+Coroutine can be invoked in either synchronous or asynchronous manner.

+In the former case the caller waits for the coroutine to finish before moving
+on with the processing.
+In fact, invoking a coroutine synchronously almost the
+same as invoking a classic C function and even the syntax looks the same:

 ```
-#include "hello.h"
+#include <stdio.h>

+coroutine hello ()
+{
+    printf ("Hello, world!");
+}

 int main ()
 {